- The Department Today

 Professor Ansell received his B.A. in Environmental Science from the University of Virginia in 1979 and worked at the U.S. Office of Technology Assessment from 1979 through 1984.
 He received his Ph.D. in Political Science from the University of Chicago in 1993.

 His fields of interest include public policy, public administration, governance, and organization theory, with a geographical focus on Europe.
-His current research focuses on the collaboration of public and private institutions to manage risks and to govern unruly public problems.
-Ansell has a strong substantive interest in public health and environmental policy.
+His current research focuses on the collaboration of public and private institutions to govern unruly public problems and promote social innovation.
+He also studies the politics and management of risk and has an ongoing interest in public health and environmental policy.
+His work is inspired by the philosophy of Pragmatism.

 Ansell has been a visiting professor at Uppsala University, the École des hautes études en sciences sociales, and the University of Hong Kong and has received an honorary doctorate in public administration from Roskilde University in Denmark.
-In 2000, he received a Distinguished Teaching Award from Berkeley's Division of Social Science and from 2010-2016 he was a U.S. Editor of Public Administration: An International Quarterly from 2010-16.
+In 2000, he received a Distinguished Teaching Award from Berkeley's Division of Social Science and from 2010-2016 he was a U.S. Editor of Public Administration: An International Quarterly.

 Professor Ansell is the author of Pragmatist Democracy: Evolutionary Learning as Public Philosophy (Oxford University Press 2011).